TPEETER/DataScience/README.md

 ## Introductory course for Data Science and Data Analytics

-## Eight Chapters in this Introductory course
+## Eight Chapters in this Introductory Course

 ## 1. Introduction
 ## 2. Computing Primer